nushackers/nushackers-site/content/mailing-list.md

 date: "2021-09-27"
 ---

 Beyond our normal community avenues where you can get to know about and have discussions on hacking, technical topics or our events, we also maintain a mailing list.
-The list has postings on interesting technical opportunities, job postings, hackathons and competitions, and more!
+The list has postings on our events, interesting technical opportunities, job postings, hackathons and competitions, and more!

 If you would like to be in the loop for these opportunities, **join our mailing list [here](https://groups.google.com/forum/?fromgroups#!forum/nushackers) if you have a Google account**.